 IFC FIP project:

 During last year, 27,705 cassava seedlings were distributed by IIAM to 2,511 beneficiaries of which 1,061 women and 1,450 men.
 Fruit trees and other plant species were distributed: 1,000 mango seedlings and 2,221 moringa seedlings.
-This project is capitalizing on the presence of stove local models and intends to promote an accessible local stove industry as a result 50 units of wood stoves were produced and distributed to the community of which 25 units sold.
+This project is capitalizing on the presence of stove local models and intends to promote an accessible local stove industry as a result 50 units of cook stoves were produced and distributed to the community of which 25 units sold.

 A consulting firm called NCBA-Clusa was also hired to lead the conservation agriculture project component and as a result 125 leading farmers assisted 3000 families and ministered a training on Conservation Agriculture.
 This contributed to the improvement of the livelihoods of families by stimulating cultivation productivity through producing enough food volumes with a high level premium of quality in order to reduce pressure on forests in MozFIP landscapes.